International Relations Major Jobs

 Updated:

-The international relations major is a perfect fit for those who are interested in the humanities, politics and/or foreign affairs.
+The international relations major is a perfect fit for those who are interested in the humanities, politics and/or international affairs.
 The degree is rather broad, but a foundation in international relations can lead to all types of jobs in law, education, politics and more.
 However, to earn many of the jobs on this list, further, more specialized education may be required.

 Here is a list of 12 possible jobs for international relations majors: